-Pursuing a minor in chemistry widens students’ choices of further studies such as professional health studies, chemical engineering, environmental chemistry and technical chemistry fields including cosmetics, textile and polymers.
+Pursuing a minor in chemistry widens your choices of further studies such as professional health studies, chemical engineering, environmental chemistry and technical chemistry fields including cosmetics, textile and polymers.
 At the same time, the chemistry minor complements premedical requirements for students interested in medicine.
 Students of all majors, can gain valuable technical experience with a chemistry minor useful in today’s job market.

-- To provide students with basic information in chemistry through lecture and laboratory courses.
+- To provide you with basic information in chemistry through lecture and laboratory courses.

-- To provide student access to modern instrumental techniques and applications.
+- To provide you access to modern instrumental techniques and applications.

-- To prepare students interested in pursuing further education in health professional fields: chemical engineering, technical and industrial chemistry fields, environmental science and scientific communication fields.
+- To prepare you for further education in health professional fields: chemical engineering, technical and industrial chemistry fields, environmental science and scientific communication fields.

-- To equip students with skills to compete for a wider range of job opportunities.
+- To equip you with skills to compete for a wider range of job opportunities.

 With a Minor in Chemistry:

-- Students will successfully show acquisition of basic concepts in chemistry.
+- You will successfully show acquisition of basic concepts in chemistry.

-- Students will demonstrate adequate experience in laboratory and instrumental modern techniques.
+- You will demonstrate adequate experience in laboratory and instrumental modern techniques.

-- Students will identify and solve applied chemical problems.
+- You will identify and solve applied chemical problems.

-- Students will attain adequate preparation for any career related to chemistry or entrance into professional studies such as health and chemical engineering, and technical advanced fields.
+- You will attain adequate preparation for any career related to chemistry or entrance into professional studies such as health and chemical engineering, and technical advanced fields.